|

 Presented by the British Government to captain Matteo Dulcich Hraste of the "Giovanni D" of Jelsa in acknowledgement of his humanity and kindness to the shipwrecked crew of the "St. Croix" of Jersey, 27 September 1877, abandoned at sea. |

-Captain Marko Vekarich, Master of the
+Marko Vekarich,

-Austro-Hungarian Barque "Isaac", received the following letter
+of the Austro-Hungarian Barque "Isaac", received the following letter

 from the Government of Canada for saving the shipwrecked crew of

-Canadian ship "Angle" in the Atlantic (the letter is kept in the
+Canadian ship "Angle" in the Atlantic (the letter is kept in the town

-town of Orebic, Peljesac peninsula near Dubrovnik):
+of Orebic, Peljesac peninsula near Dubrovnik):

 |

 OFFICIAL SEAL Ottawa, 12th February 1879 SirHer Majesty's Government having brought under the notice of this Department the circumstances connected with the wrecke of the "Angle" of St. John, New Bruswick, and the services rendered by you, as Master of the "Isaac", to the shipwrecked crew, it affords me much satisfaction to convey to you the thanks of the Government of Canada and to request your acceptance of the accompaning gold watch, which has been awarded in recognition of you human and generous services.
-I am, Sir, |
+I

-In 1861 captain Jozo Sunj from Orebic
+1861 captain Jozo Sunj

-USA, for having saved the crew of the USA sailor "Homer" in the
+of the USA, for having saved the crew of the USA sailor "Homer" in the

 Atlantic.